Luzifer/archrepo/README.md

 ## Flaws / Remarks / TODOs

 - The whole build already strongly relies on Archlinux tools so will not run on any other distro
-- Currently `repoctl` as an external tool is used to clean up old packages and the package database.
-This shall be done by local scripts in the future.
 - For `aur-packages` having dynamic `pkgver` calculation the update check will not work properly until the `PKGBUILD` in AUR is updated (those packages can be built manually using `bash ./scripts/update-aur.sh <packagename> && make do_cleanup upload`
 - For `repo-urls` the same applies: for example my `vim-go-tools` package relies on periodic re-builds which are not executed as commits are quite rare.
 For those packages at the moment a call to `bash ./scripts/update-repo.sh <url> && make do_cleanup upload` is required